St Nicholas, a Byzantine bishop, whose anonymous acts of generosity would turn him into one of the most popular and enduring saints.

 For anyone visiting Patara or the South coast of Turkey, it is well worth going to Myra to visit not only the amazing Roman amphitheatre and Lycian rock tombs but also take time to visit St Nicholas Church, which is now open as a museum.
 It is well maintained and still has a number of well preserved frescoes.

 At St. Nicholas church in Myra (Turkey) there is a church ceremony every year on the 6th December in the church where St Nicholas became a bishop.
-If you are in Turkey at this time it is worth a visit.
+Unfortunately in the current pandemic this will not be possible, but it is non the less worth visiting at any time of year to admire its amazing frescoes and to absorb its unique atmosphere and history.